inetrg/inet-nm/README.md

 ## Roadmap

-- Check to see if config file is writeable first
-- Prompt to write config board info files if failures occur
 - Add optional power control
     - Check if power control available for which boards
     - Turn all ports on by default whenever checking connection